Bis(monoacylglycero)phosphate

 2. Biochemistry and Function

-its unique stereochemistry means that it is resistant to most phospholipases, and this may hinder or prevent self-digestion of the lysosomal membranes.
+its unique stereochemistry means that 2,2'-BMP is resistant to most phospholipases, and this may hinder or prevent self-digestion of the lysosomal membranes.
 Although the fatty acid constituents may turn over rapidly by transacylation, the glycerophosphate backbone is stable, and it is not touched by the main phospholipases that hydrolyse more common phospholipids such as phosphatidylcholine and phosphatidylethanolamine.
-However, some phospholipases have been tentatively identified that may be involved in catabolism under acidic conditions and other local environmental factors, although the control mechanisms are not known (see below).
+However, some phospholipases have been tentatively identified that may be involved in catabolism under acidic conditions and other local environmental factors, although the control mechanisms are not known (see below), and it has been claimed that this has not been rigorously tested with different BMP positional and stereo-isomers.
+Further, the unique stereochemistry of BMP may help it evade immunorecognition by endogenous antibodies.

 Various extracellular membrane-bound vesicles secreted by most living cells and are found in biological fluids that act as mediators of cell-cell communication and have roles in patho-physiological processes.
-Small vesicles of this kind (<200 nm), usually termed 'exosomes', are of endosomal origin with BMP as an identifying lipid marker and probably a participant in their formation.
+Small vesicles of this kind (<200 nm), usually termed 'exosomes', are of endosomal origin with BMP as an identifying lipid marker and probably a participant in their formation; 2,2′-BMP is the preferred isomer for this purpose.
 For example, exosomes shed from reticulocytes are nano-vesicles that carry a cargo of lipids and other materials into the circulation, and they can be distinguished from secreted microvesicles of a different origin by their content of BMP.
 The 22:6-22:6 species is reportedly a biomarker for phagocytizing macrophages/microglia cells during cerebral ischaemia and of urinary exosomes as a consequence of drug-induced endolysosomal dysfunction.

 Lysosomal metabolism: Bis(monoacylglycero)phosphate is negatively charged at lysosomal pH and can form a stable docking station in the endosomal membranes or membrane vesicles for luminal acid hydrolases that are positively charged at acidic pH and require a water-lipid interface for activation.
 By binding in this way, BMP stimulates lysosomal lipid-degrading enzymes, including acid sphingomyelinase, acid ceramidase, acid phospholipase A2 and an acid lipase with the capacity to hydrolyse triacylglycerols and cholesterol esters, while by binding to the heat-shock protein Hsp70, which promotes survival of stressed cells by inhibiting lysosomal membrane permeabilization on the inner lysosomal membrane, it activates the acid sphingomyelinase for stabilization of lysosomes.
 Thus, BMP plays a central role in determining the fate of the lysosomal content by stimulating degradation and sorting of lipids.